nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 19 - The Collapse.md

 - **Key Event:** The overloaded singularity collapses and then explodes into a "white hole," releasing a massive energy wave that shatters the bio-dome's glass ceiling and exposes the sector to vacuum.

-  - _Character Defining Moment:_ **Angelica Vance** — Instinctively coordinates the group's positioning to avoid the initial blast, showing her growing command over chaotic situations.
+  - _Character Defining Moment:_ **Angelica Ward** — Instinctively coordinates the group's positioning to avoid the initial blast, showing her growing command over chaotic situations.
   - _Key Dialog:_ **AI:** "Hull integrity compromised.
 Atmospheric venting in progress.
 Seal bulkheads."
   - _Key Dialog:_ **Hatcher:** "The sky is breaking!
 Run for the airlock!"